GrigorievDmitry/InteractiveBowlingProject/README.md

 Sergey Baranovsky

 The access to the main project code and hardware specifications could be granted by a request.
 Please, mail to vintskevich@phystech.edu
-It is non commercial project up to the present date
+It is non commercial project up to the present date.